heated birdbaths

 Even opening the door from our bedroom only a few feet from her nest wasn't a problem.
 She would watch me, but she stayed put.

 At one point, when the nest was empty, I pulled the drip system from the pot so that it would stay dry.
-I wasn't worried about the succulent plant that cascades over the sides of the pot.

 The parents were always on the nest, so they were several days old before I knew the eggs had hatched.

-By this point, I was able to go outside on the patio, put food in the bird feeders and water in the bird bath.
+By this point, I was able to go outside on the patio, put food in the bird feeders, and water in the bird bath.

 Mama and Papa doves would just watch.
 When we had some nasty winds, I gently inched the swing closer to the nest to stabilize it.
-Again, they just watched me.
-I was always very careful not to make sudden movements.

-We have the added benefit of having solar screens on our house which make it easy to see out, but from the outside the windows are blacked out.
+We have the added benefit of having solar screens on our house which make it easy to see out, but from the outside, the windows are blacked out.

-My cats are not allowed outside, so they chirp at birds from the patio door.
 No one around here allows their cats outside because of the desert wildlife, so birds have that in their favor.

 What surprised me most was how fast the babies grew.
 They seemed to double their size almost every other day.